 Chris Lilly is a publisher at finder.com.
 He's a specialist in credit-based products including business and personal loans, mortgages and credit cards, and is passionate about helping UK consumers make informed decisions about their borrowing.
 In his spare time Chris likes forcing his kids to exercise more.

 Money transfer credit cards give you flexibility that most cards don’t – effectively acting like a flexible loan (or loans) that you can draw down to your nominated account when it suits you.
 And in the case of this card, it’s an interest-free loan – for an introductory period at least.
+Crucially, although you get 18 months interest-free, that only applies to money transfers you make in the first 60 days.
+So if you transfer funds out of the account on day 61, they’re liable to incur interest.

 Money transfer vs Balance transfer